Survey Design

 • The respondent gets biased.
 Pairing a positive with a negative ("Is our checkout fast and reliable?") nudges answers toward the more salient half.

 The cost is invisible.
-You won't see "I couldn't answer this honestly" in your dashboard — you'll just see a number that everyone trusts and nobody can act on.
+You won't see "I couldn't answer this honestly" in your dashboard.
+You'll just see a number that everyone trusts and nobody can act on.

-20 examples of double-barreled questions (and the fix for each)
+Examples of double-barreled questions (and the fix for each)

-Customer satisfaction surveys
+Avoid · Customer satisfaction

 "How would you rate our customer service and response time?"

-"How would you rate the helpfulness of our customer service?" + "How would you rate our response time?"
+Fix: "How would you rate the helpfulness of our customer service?" + "How would you rate our response time?"

 "Did you find our website easy to navigate and visually appealing?"

-Ask navigation and aesthetics separately.
+Fix: Ask navigation and aesthetics separately.
 They're judged by different criteria.

-Employee & HR surveys
+Avoid · Employee & HR

 "Do you feel valued and fairly compensated by the company?"

-Feeling valued is cultural; compensation is structural.
+Fix: Feeling valued is cultural; compensation is structural.
 Ask both, separately.

 "Is your manager supportive and clear in their communication?"

-A manager can be warm but vague, or sharp but cold.
+Fix: A manager can be warm but vague, or sharp but cold.
 Split into "supportive" and "clear communicator."

 Want a survey tool that makes splitting questions easy?